 Thank you so much for your email about working with you on X. We're so grateful [honored, if that's more appropriate] that you thought of us.

 Having looked at your situation, it seems like you're looking for something that's outside the scope of what we do well.
 [It's okay to take the blame here.
 You're turning them down, remember?]
 I can see you're looking at a strong social media focus for your marketing campaign, and that's not really our area of expertise.
 We tend to get the best results with strengthening a company's home base, email marketing, launches, and copywriting.
 It seems like you're going to be better off with someone who can make magic in 140 characters, and that's not really where we shine.
 I wouldn't be comfortable taking your money and knowing you're not getting our best work.

 Unfortunately, I live under a bit of a rock these days, and I don't have any current ideas for referrals.
 [If you have ideas for referrals, this is where to put them.
 We usually don't, so we take the hit and honestly tell people that we've got nothing.
 I used to say “if you need any ideas for referrals, let me know”, but then people took me up on it and I was screwed and stressed.
 So we don't do that anymore.]
 You might want to look at Elance or try a few weird Google searches to see if there's somebody who can give you specifically what you're looking for.

 Dave and I both wish you the very best of luck with your [book / new / upcoming / launch / charity / who cares, just find a damn adjective] project and we look forward to hearing a great success story.

-So that’s what we say.
+So that's what we say.
 Twist and steal at your leisure.
-Tomorrow, we’re going to talk about how to fire a client or customer.
-Subscribe to the free RSS feed (or get on The Letter) and it will come to you automagically.
+Next, we're going to talk about how to fire a client or customer.